 While the V11 is an upgrade to the V10, and our #1 pick, the V8 and V10 are fairer competition for the Shark vacuums in this comparison.
 There’s also the Dyson V15 Detect, although this is far too expensive for most people’s budgets.

 Handheld Comparison: Dyson V7 Trigger Vs. Shark WV251UK Handheld

 The Quick Pick...

 Winner: Dyson V7 TriggerWe compared the Dyson V7 Trigger with the Shark WV251UK Handheld.

 Shark has created an excellent handheld though.
 The WV251UK is lightweight, slim-line and easy to use.
-For spot cleaning and spills it’s arguable a more convenient choice.
+For spot cleaning and spills it’s arguably a more convenient choice.
 Click here to view the Shark WV251UK price.